Authority: Issued by the Chancellor. Changes or exceptions to administrative regulations issued by the Chancellor may only be made by the Chancellor.

 4.1 The Office for Institutional Equity and Diversity (OIED) and the Office of Information Technology (OIT) are responsible for notifying responsible parties of issues with the accessibility of their ICT Resources and overseeing the resolution of these issues.
 Any person experiencing accessibility issues with an ICT Resource should notify the ADA Coordinator within OIED.

-4.2 As the OIED becomes aware of accessibility issues relating to a particular ICT Resource, it will contact OIT.
-OIT will notify the relevant University employees who must then:
+4.2 As OIED becomes aware of accessibility issues relating to a particular ICT Resource, it will contact OIT.
+OIT will notify the relevant university employees who must then:

 (a) correct the identified accessibility issues in a timely fashion;

 (b) justify why modifying the particular ICT Resource(s) would create an undue hardship or result in a fundamental alteration of the service, program, or activity; or